 Fitness experts agree that continuing to exercise during Ramadan is essential for both your physical and mental well-being, as sitting all day long or sleeping erratic hours can make you feel even more fatigued.
-But being more aware of your body’s needs whilst you’re fasting is vital to ensure your workout is both safe and effective.
+But being more aware of your body’s needs whilst you’re fasting is vital to ensure your workout is safe and effective.
 So what should you be doing to make sure your health doesn’t suffer when you’re fasting?

-Watch The Video: Staying Fit Whilst Fasting With Storm Cycle
+Watch the Video: Staying Fit Whilst Fasting

 “Each person has a different optimum time to get their workout in,” explains Ivana.
 “The idea is to maximise each person’s optimum time to get their workout in.
-So whether it suits you better to do a less-intense class just before you break your fast or do a harder workout after iftar so your energy stores have been boosted, it’s totally your call.”
-If you are a morning person and usually work out early anyway, a super-early morning workout before sunrise can boost your energy levels for the day ahead.
+So whether it suits you better to do a less-intense class just before you break your fast or a harder workout after iftar so your energy stores have been boosted, it’s totally your call.”
+If you’re a morning person and usually work out early anyway, a super-early morning workout before sunrise can boost your energy levels for the day ahead.

 Following an intense cardio-based workout schedule while you’re fasting is significantly challenging, so changing your workout to one with fewer reps and more recovery time will help you manage your energy.
 If you love HIIT, swap to strength training, a slower and more controlled workout that won’t induce as much sweating and make you need to rehydrate as much.